-I’m not sure how I stumbled upon “Orphan Rock”, but after finding a few references to this historic lookout, it seemed only logical to try and locate the abandoned trail.
-Viewed from the Reids Plateau lookout (off the Prince Henry Cliff Walk) the pinnacle does stand out quite distinctively.
+I’m not sure how I stumbled upon “Orphan Rock”, but after finding a few references to this historic lookout, it seemed only logical to try and locate the secret and long-abandoned Blue Mountain lookout.
+Viewed from the Reids Plateau lookout (off the Prince Henry Cliff Walk) the rocky pinnacle does stand out quite distinctively.

 Access to the Rock was stopped in 1974 when a mudslide obliterated the access track.
 Due to fears the pillar was unstable and might collapse if a large group of people were to climb it, all signage was removed and the access track was obliterated.
 It doesn’t take long to find what is now a faint trail; I discover that I’ve have walked past it many times without realising it existed.

-Once past the final warning signs, the track is in pretty good condition as it follows the base of the the pillar.
+There’s a faint foot-pad, although and the track is in pretty good condition despite no longer being an official trail, as it follows the base of the the pillar.

 Between the two ladders there’s a big “window” in the pillar, with views through the rock to the Scenic Skyway station on the opposite side of the Jamison Valley.